Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

 \subsection{Thermodynamics}

 We now evaluate some thermodynamics quantities for the black hole solutions found in this paper for the non-minimally coupled Weyl connection gravity model.
-We follow closely Refs. \cite{Gomes:2020bhsthermodynamics,Sebastiani:2011bhsthermodynamics,Mureika:2016} in order to compute such quantities.\\
+We closely follows Refs.~\cite{Gomes:2020bhsthermodynamics,Sebastiani:2011bhsthermodynamics,Moffat:2016bhsthermodynamics} in order to compute such~quantities.

-Therefore, for the metric (\ref{metric}), the black hole temperature from the quantum tunneling method (which is equivalent to the Hawking method \cite{Gomes:2020bhsthermodynamics}, and we denote by the superscript "BH") is given by
+Therefore, for~the metric (\ref{metric}), the~black hole temperature from the quantum tunneling method (which is equivalent to the Hawking method~\cite{Gomes:2020bhsthermodynamics}, and~we denote by the superscript ``BH'') is given by

 The black hole entropy is given by

 and the black hole heat capacity at constant volume takes the form